-- Certain foods (like fatty foods, spicy foods, chocolate, caffeine, onions, tomato sauce, carbonated beverages, alcohol, and peppermint/wintergreen flavorings) can make the reflux worse, so identifying which foods bother you and avoiding them may help.
+- Certain foods, including fatty foods, spicy foods, chocolate, caffeine, onions, tomato sauce, carbonated beverages, alcohol, and peppermint or wintergreen flavorings, can exacerbate reflux.
+Identifying which foods bother you and avoiding them may keep the acid at bay.

-- You may try eating smaller meals more frequently (like six smaller meals as opposed to three larger meals in a day).
+- You may try eating smaller meals more frequently, such as eating six smaller meals as opposed to three larger meals in a day.

-- Antacids (like Maalox, Mylanta, Rolaids, or Tums) can neutralize stomach acid to provide some quick relief.
+- Antacids (brand names include: Maalox, Mylanta, Rolaids, or Tums) can neutralize stomach acid to provide some quick relief.

-- H2-receptor blockers (like Tagamet, Pepcid, Axid, or Zantac) can reduce the production of stomach acid.
-These medicines don't work as fast as the antacids, but they tend to provide longer relief.
+- H2-receptor blockers (brand names include: Tagamet, Pepcid, or Zantac) can reduce the production of stomach acid.
+These medicines don't work as fast as antacids, but they tend to provide longer relief.

-- Proton pump inhibitors (like Prilosec or Prevacid) can block acid production and allow time for the damaged esophageal tissue to heal, but Prilosec is meant for short-term use only (unless a doctor prescribes it for long-term use).
+- Proton pump inhibitors (brand names include: Prilosec or Nexium) can block acid production and allow time for the damaged esophageal tissue to heal.
+However, this type of medication is meant for short-term use only (unless it’s prescribed for long-term use).

-There are stronger prescription medications and less-invasive surgical procedures your health care provider could give you that could really help reduce the discomfort associated with GERD, so you may want to consider seeing your health care provider if you have:
+There are stronger prescription medications and less-invasive procedures that may also help reduce the discomfort associated with GERD, so you may want to consider making another appointment with your health care provider if you have:

-- Stool that is black (black in your poop means you're bleeding somewhere in your digestive tract).
+- Stool that is black (seeing black in your bowel movements could indicate bleeding somewhere in the digestive tract)